 Canadian income funds flourished at the start of the decade, offering their investors significant tax benefits.
 Investors were exempt from Canadian income tax, even if they were not residents in Canada.
 Canadian income trusts could use the funds to buy new reserves or develop existing properties.
 Over time, the ability to increase their dividends made them attractive to many investors.
 As a result of the Canadian tax changes, which instituted a corporate tax on the Canadian Income Fund, this significant tax advantage has been abolished.
 It is expected that only a small number of Income Funds will exist after the tax changes come into force on 1 January 2011.

 Canadian Income Trusts

 This article describes the rise of income funds in Canada, why Canadian tax changes have led to a decline in income funds, what has happened since the rules were announced in the income fund market, and alternative structures that offer tax benefits similar to those of income funds.
-The term Income Trust is used to mean a publicly traded trust fund for the residents of Canada, an investment fund or a trust fund for Canada’s Income Tax Act.
-A trust runs a business, a real estate portfolio, oil wells or a public utility in the same way as a normal company.
+The term Income Trust means a publicly-traded trust fund for the residents of Canada, an investment fund or a trust fund for Canada’s Income Tax Act.
+A trust runs a business, a real estate portfolio, oil wells or a public utility in the same way as a typical company.

 Companies pay corporation tax as required by national tax laws.
 However, in Canada, trusts are run by companies allowed to work without tax to the federal government because they pay their profits from the business directly to their university holders.
 As a result, fiduciary investors receive a fat payout without being taxed personally.